JackMechem/midi-to-key/README.md

 ### Listing all inputs and outputs <a name="listing-io-1"></a>

-The command below lists all midi inputs and output devices and their ports. <br />
-**Keep note of the port of the input device you want to use as this is used in the next step and the configuration file!**
+###### :warning: Keep note of the port of the input device you want to use as this is used in the next step and the configuration file!

 ```
 midirun --list-io